Smrati8/HeadFirstDesignPattern/README.md

 ## Object Oriented Design Principles

-* Identify the aspects of your application that vary and seperate them from what stays the same.
+* Identify the aspects of your application that vary and seperate them from what stays the same. ** Encapsulate what varies**
 * Program to an interface, not an implementation.